-- 4.26 Local tax income is collected by billing authorities and paid into local Council Tax and Business Rates 'collection funds'.
+4.26 Local tax income is collected by billing authorities and paid into local Council Tax and Business Rates 'collection funds'.
 Where there is a shortfall in tax receipts (compared to expected levels), this leads to a deficit on the collection fund.
 The impacts of Covid-19 have resulted in large collection fund deficits in 2020-21; the Council's share of these deficits for 2020-21 was around £7.1m for Business Rates and £2.4m for Council Tax.
 Billing and major precepting authorities are usually required to meet their share of any deficit during the following financial year.
 However, the Government is allowing repayments to meet collection fund deficits accrued in 2020-21 to be phased over a threeyear period to ease immediate pressures on budgets.
 The phasing of the Business Rates collection fund deficit was £6.9m in 2021-22 and will be £0.1m in each of 2022-23 and 2023-24 (most billing authority Business Rates deficits were not spread).
-The phasing of the Council Tax collection fund deficit was £0.2m in 2021-22 (net of two billing authorities' collection fund surpluses) and will be £1.1m in each of 2022-23 and 2023-24. - 4.27 Council Tax income is expected to be affected negatively by the pandemic.
+The phasing of the Council Tax collection fund deficit was £0.2m in 2021-22 (net of two billing authorities' collection fund surpluses) and will be £1.1m in each of 2022-23 and 2023-24.

+- 4.27 Council Tax income is expected to be affected negatively by the pandemic.
 The taxbase increased by only 0.36% in 2021-22, impacted by an increase in the number of residents claiming Council Tax benefits.
 Previous years have seen increases in the taxbase of 1.71%, 1.17% and 1.47%.
-A gradual recovery of taxbase increases is now anticipated, with a current forecast increase of 1.00% in 2022-23 and annual increases of 1.50% thereafter.

-- 4.28 It is clear that Government has a definite expectation that part of the additional pressures in adult care will be funded by levying additional ASC Precept.
+A gradual recovery of taxbase increases is now anticipated, with a current forecast increase of 1.00% in 2022-23 and annual increases of 1.50% thereafter. - 4.28 It is clear that Government has a definite expectation that part of the additional pressures in adult care will be funded by levying additional ASC Precept.
 Therefore, the Council has accepted the need to levy the ASC Precept at 1% for 2021-22 and also to increase basic Council Tax by 1.5%, in recognition of ASC pressures and the significant increase in general budget pressures the Council is experiencing.
-This then gives the Council the option of levying the remaining 2% ASC Precept in 2022-23, in addition to any increases permitted by the 2022-23 Referendum Principles, in the expectation that the worst effects of the Covid-19 pandemic will be over and recovery will have begun. - 4.29 The Council is being supported in 2021-22 with £6m of funding from the Local Council Tax Support scheme which is a non-ring-fenced grant aimed to compensate for a depleted taxbase.
+This then gives the Council the option of levying the remaining 2% ASC Precept in 2022-23, in addition to any increases permitted by the 2022-23 Referendum Principles, in the expectation that the worst effects of the Covid-19 pandemic will be over and recovery will have begun.
+The Spending Review 2021 announcement on 27 October 2021 assumes that over the three year period of the Spending Review, from 2022-23 on, there is a 2% per year Council Tax general increase, with a further 1% per year of Adult Social Care precept for social care authorities, on top of any Adult Social Care Precept carried forward from 2021-22 to 2022-23. - 4.29 The Council is being supported in 2021-22 with £6m of funding from the Local Council Tax Support scheme which is a non-ring-fenced grant aimed to compensate for lower than expected taxbase increases.
 In addition to this the Local Tax Income Guarantee Scheme promises to guarantee that the Council will be compensated for 75% of losses in Council Tax and Business Rates income which prove irrecoverable.